nicholaswilde/frame-fi/docs/usage.md

             ftp <HOST>
             ```

-    3. **Enter Your Credentials:** The server will prompt you for your username and password from`include/secrets.h`.
-Enter them as requested.
-For security reasons, the password you type may not be displayed on the screen.
+    3. **Enter Your Credentials:** The server will prompt you for your username and password.

     4. **List Remote Files (Optional):** You can list the files on the device by using the `ls` command: